 KARA ANN WAITZMAN, OTR/L, CNT, NTMTC

-Kara Ann has been a neonatal therapist for over 30 years.
-She is president of Creative Therapy Consultants, Founder of the (NTMC), and Co-Founder of Infant-Driven Feeding®.
-She holds several certifications including NTMTC, NDT, NIDCAP, and CNT.
-Kara Ann has received professional awards including the Ohio Occupational Therapy Pediatric Model Practice Award, the March of Dimes Healthcare Worker of the Year Award, the MVH Excellence in Service Award and the 2015 Inagural Pioneer in Neonatal Therapy Award from the National Association of Neonatal Therapists.
+Kara Ann has been a neonatal therapist for over 25 years in a level III NICU and serves as the nursery’s developmental specialist.
+Kara Ann is president of Creative Therapy Consultants, Founder of the Neonatal Touch & Massage Certification (NTMC), and Co-Founder of Infant-Driven Feeding®.
+She is certified in NTMC, is Pediatric Neurodevelopmental Therapy (NDT) trained, certified in NIDCAP, and earned the Neonatal Developmental Care Specialist Designation through NANN.
+She served on AWHONN’s Continuum of Care Advisory Board, and currently serves on National Association of Neonatal Therapists’ Professional Collaborative as well as the Marchof Dimes Program Services board.
+Kara Ann has been a nationally sought after speaker, educator, and consultant for over a decade and has published articles on positioning and feeding, and written a chapter on Neuromotor Development and Massage.
+She developed and sells DVDs on Massage, Skin-to-Skin, and Swaddled Bathing.
+Kara Ann has received professional awards including the Ohio Occupational Therapy Pediatric Model Practice Award, the March of Dimes Healthcare Worker of the Year Award, the MVH Excellence in Service Award and the 2015 Inaugural Pioneer in Neonatal Therapy Award from the National Association of Neonatal Therapists.

 SHANNON USHER, MSOT, OTR/L, CNT, NTMTC

-Shannon graduated with honors from Washington University School of Medicine, earning her Master of Science in Occupational Therapy.
-Shannon is a certified Neonatal Therapist and has been practicing in the NICU since beginning her professional career and currently works in a large Level III NICU in Colorado Springs, Colorado.
-She also practices in the Infant Developmental Assessment Clinic with Children’s Hospital Colorado.
-Shannon has presented nationally on numerous topics related to neuroprotective caregiving in the NICU.
-She is a Clinical Consultant and CE Administrator with Creative Therapy Consultants.
-Shannon has completed developmental follow-up assessments for a National Institute of Health research study, served on the March of Dimes Program Services Board and volunteered with Junior League of Colorado Springs.
+Shannon received her Master of Science in Occupational Therapy degree from Washington University School of Medicine.
+She has been working in the NICU since she started her processional career and currently works in a large Level III NICU in Colorado Springs, CO.
+She also participates in the Infant Developmental Assessment Clinic in Colorado Springs.
+Shannon has presented many times on the local and national level both in live and pre-recorded formats.
+She is a clinical consultant and CE Administrator with Creative Therapy Consultants.
+Shannon has completed developmental assessments with a Nationwide National Institute of Health research study and she also volunteers with the Junior League of Colorado Springs.

 VIRGINIA MCGILL, PT, DPT, PCS, CLWT, NTMTC